 Agiled

 All included.
-HR with payroll, AI agents for proposals and emails.
+HR with payroll, attendance tracking, leave management, and AI agents for proposals, emails, and reports.
+Business-operations AI that drafts documents and automates workflows.

 Verdict